Wulf-Steppen/OCI-Instance-Tool/README.md

     * This will generate a folloup question asking for your **IFTTT** `Maker URL` or your **Telegram** `Chat Id` and `Bot ID`
 5. Once these questions have been answered **OCI Instance Tool** will validate there are no exisiting resources with duplicate display names or configurations that will exceed your free tier resource limits.

-OCI Instance tool will then attempt to claim your instance every thirty seconds until it suceedes.
+OCI Instance tool will then attempt to claim your instance every thirty seconds until it succeedes.
 This can take a very, very long time depending on domain availibility. .

 [Back to top](#oci-instance-tool)